We are an ‘All-in’ program, filling our entire complement in the Match each year.

 Absolutely!
 The program has a monthly resident luncheon to discuss programmatic and administrative issues and hear the voice of the residents on matters of concern.
 We have a very effective mentoring program and administrative team to address and react to the concerns of all our residents.
 We have a good sense of camaraderie and support within the resident ranks and we strive for cohesiveness.
 Our resident exit surveys are consistently positive regarding the program and the experience.

-In addition to continued expansion of our QI/PS curriculum and ambulatory didactic series (with a focus on teaching components of the physical exam), we will be rolling out a hands-on billing and coding curriculum for our PGY-3 residents.
+We will continue expanding our QI/PS curriculum and ambulatory didactic series (with a focus on teaching components of the physical exam).
+In addition, based on resident feedback, we plan to transition our hands-on billing and coding curriculum to the PGY-2 year from PGY-3.